thebkv/bkv/exodus21.md

 The law then distinguishes deliberate murder from an unintended death.
 Where a man did not lie in wait, refuge is provided; where he acted presumptuously and with guile, the judgment is more severe.

-Divine judgment therefore looks at both **the act and the intention governing the act**.
+Divine judgment looks at both **the act and the intention governing the act**.

 The chapter also protects the generational household:

 > “He that smiteth his father, or his mother, shall be surely put to death.”

-and:
+And:

 > “he that curseth his father, or his mother, shall surely be put to death.”

-Between these stands a law of special importance in a book about bondage:
+Between these stands a law of particular importance in a book about bondage:

 > “He that stealeth a man, and selleth him... shall surely be put to death.”

-The people delivered from forced possession are forbidden to seize another human being and turn him into merchandise. **Israel is being taught not to become another Egypt.**
+The people delivered from forced possession are forbidden to seize another human being and turn him into merchandise. **Israel is being taught how a delivered people must exercise power under the LORD.**

 ### v18–21 — Injury Creates Responsibility